 Three years ago, as a way to celebrate Wylde Center's 25th Anniversary, we launched a $2.89 million capital campaign to raise money for four of our five gardens so that we could optimize the way we show up for the community and offer even more educational programming for children and adults.
 Plans for updates to the gardens began before the pandemic, but as many stories go, the plans were put on hold as we navigated in a new reality.

-The past two years, the Wylde Center staff and Board of Directors have prioritized funding to excute the much need improvements in our gardens.
+The past two years, the Wylde Center staff and Board of Directors have prioritized funding to execute the much needed improvements in our gardens.
 In November 2024, we completed the addition of rain gardens and bioswales to the Oakhurst Garden in order to mitigate the regular flooding.
 We had a major rainfall after Hurricane Helene and can confirm that the garden improvements worked!

 Donate to the Capital Campaign